-During defrecting your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thawing.
-Representations that have thawed or shield them to help slow down thawing.
-After checking close the oven door and presentation of the start of the oven door and presentation.
+During defrosting your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thawing.
+Remove any portions that have thawed or shield them to help slow down thawing.
+After checking close the oven door and press START/Q-START to resume defrosting.